 The Raptor Conservancy of Virginia (RCV) is an all-volunteer organization.
 We are very thankful to everyone who donates their time and energy tto help care for our education birds and educate the public about raptors.
 RCV volunteers come from many walks of life: professionals from diverse fields, homemakers, retirees, and college students.
 Before you decide whether you might be interested in applying to be an RCV volunteer, we would like to share some information about the work we do and answer some common questions.

 RCV Volunteer Duties and Responsibilities

 The main duties of an RCV volunteer are to ensure that all of the raptors are fed and that the facility is cleaned.

 - Feeding the birds includes preparing dead mice, rats, day old chicks, and quail that will be fed to our education birds in prescribed amounts.

 - Cleaning involves hosing out mews (raptor homes), picking up debris (pellets, old food) and providing clean water.
 At our indoor facility we have air filters that must be cleaned every day, and the floor needs to be mopped.

 These are the basic tasks that all volunteers are expected to perform.
 There are many other duties that volunteers can take on if they wish to do so, but no one gets exempted from feeding and cleaning duty.
-Volunteering at RCV is can be a bit messy but it is very rewarding to help raptors in need.
+Volunteering at RCV is can be a bit messy but it is very rewarding.